 Instant flavored oatmeal

 On the market, you have numerous variants of instant oatmeal that are ready to eat faster and often have the addition of fruits, nuts, and other additives.
 They also have additional aromas for better taste.
-This kind of oatmeal will still last a little longer than the date written on the label, but not as long as simple plain oats.
+This kind of oatmeal will still last a little longer than the date written on the label, if stored properly, but not as long as simple plain oats.
 Instant oats will last for several months after expiration.

-Prepared oatmeal
+Cooked oatmeal

 Can Oatmeal Go Bad?